hooriya067/DevMainSoft-CW2024/src/README.md

     - **Layering:** The rain container might be positioned incorrectly, rendering raindrops behind other elements.

 ---
+### <u>Heart Display for Customised Planes</u>

+- **Implementation:**The customisation and coin system work perfectly,completely in sync with eachother.
+The additional plane faetures also get added perfectly.
+- **Current Status:**Everything works like it should but extra hearts from advanced playersa are overlapping with UI elements like kill count a bit, causing a bit of UI overlapping, but kill no. still seen perfectly.

+---
 ## *Features Not Implemented*

 ### <u>Online Profiles</u>